 In 1990 Chin lost her younger sister in a car accident.
 Chin, along with other family members, was in the car at the time.
-They were driving to a family vacation.
+They focus on her how fortunate she was to survive the accident.

 The terrible accident triggered a long period of mourning and depression.